stakeworld/stakeworld-treasury/2023-Q2-kusama-maintenance-innovation.md

 #### Publicity

-There is exposure through the kusama and polkadot validator pages on element and some traffic from google search.
-Polkadot, kusama and westend RPC's are included on polkadot.js so generate a lot of traffic from there. .
+There is exposure through the kusama and polkadot validator pages on element and some traffic from search engines.
+Polkadot, kusama and westend RPC's are included on polkadot.js which generates most of the RPC traffic.

 ## Financial

 ### Expenses
 This request is for 3 months of maintenance in Q2 2023 and for the setup of some services.

+Hours are included at a 85 EUR/hour rate.

 | Item                                  | Cost                   		|
 | ------------                          | -----------------------               |